-Have a child or any family member that might be iffy about to trying green mac and cheese?
-Start will half (or even less) the amount of spinach and then work your way up to using more.
+Do you have a child or any family member that might be iffy about to trying green mac and cheese?
+Start with half (or even less) of the amount of spinach and then work your way up to using more.

 Can I make this mac and cheese ahead of time?

 Absolutely.
 Just reheat and eat.
-I find its great in the microwave.
+I find the microwave heats it up perfectly.